johnstonbl01/clementinejs-fcc/README.md

-# Deprecation
+# This Project Is No Longer Actively Maintained

-Heya! :wave: This package is being deprecated & moved to another repository for a new version of Clementine in early 2020.
-I'll link to the repo when that happens, but this repository will be archived at that time.
+Heya! :wave: This project is being archived and is no longer maintained.
+More information can be found at https://www.clementinejs.com.

 # Clementine.js FCC Boilerplate